Observations from Photo Retouching

 No Retouching Allowed

 A quick web search showed that a few other wedding photographers also have a no-alterations clause.
 I did not find any other type of photographer who had a similar contract clause, only wedding photographers.
-However I did find one wedding photographer whose contract specifically stated that the customer is free to use/edit/print their photos in any way they want, except for commercial use.
-It went on to say that the customer should use and share their photos as much as possible.
-What a good marketing move!
+However one wedding photographer’s contract stated that the customer is free to use, edit, print, and share their photos in any way they want, except for commercial use.
+A smart marketing move!

 While I understand that photographers have moral rights over their work and that poorly executed retouching can reflect badly on the photographer, a no-alterations clause seems overly restrictive, especially for private use.